 Skills Required:

-- Implements and monitors contracts on a local, regional, or national basis within firms’ ethics policy.
+- Executes and oversees local, regional, or national contracts in accordance with the firm’s ethics policy.

-In addition to the above Logistics Competencies and skills, we recommend you to take Paul Denneman’s course on Modern Warehousing & Distribution Centers
+Along with the aforementioned Logistics Competencies and Skills, we advise you to enroll in Paul Denneman’s course on Modern Warehousing & Distribution Centres.

 - History of the Industrial Revolution

-- Technology Developments: Internet of Things, Blockchain, Drones & Robots
+- Material Handling: Tools for Running an Effective Warehouse, Internet of Things, Blockchain, Drones & Robots

-If you are upgrading your CV for promotion, you will find our blog on How To Create A Logistics Resume – Tips & Examples, helpful.
+You will find our blog on How To Create A Logistics Resume – Tips & Examples useful if you are updating your CV in preparation for promotion.

 Conclusion

-Although crucial, creating the new and different is balanced by the other competencies of focusing on action and outcomes and inspiring others.
-Together these competencies are crucial for Supply Chain Professionals who are being asked to do more and contribute more, not only in terms of the supply chain agenda but to drive change across the organization.
+The other qualities of focusing on action and results, as well as motivating others, balance out the importance of generating the new and different.
+For Supply Chain Professionals who are expected to do more and contribute more, not only in terms of the supply chain agenda but also to drive change throughout the organization, these abilities are essential.

 John F. Crowell.
 Report of the Industrial Commission on the Distribution of Farm Products, vol. 6 (Washington DC: U.S. Government Printing Office, 1901)

-Supplementary Supply Chain Best Practice Content You Should have in your SCM PlayBook.
+Additional Supply Chain Best Practice Content for Your SCM Playbook:

-You’ll be added to my mailing list if you choose to download these materials.
-You can unsubscribe at any time, but I hope you’ll stick around
+If you opt to download these files, you’ll be added to my mailing list.
+Although you can unsubscribe at any moment, I hope you’ll stay.

 Dr MuddassirAhmed is the Founder & CEO of SCMDOJO.
 He is a global speaker, vlogger and supply chain industry expert with 17 years of experience in the Manufacturing Industry in the UK, Europe, the Middle East and South East Asia in various Supply Chain leadership roles.
 Dr. Muddassir has received a PhD in Management Science from Lancaster University Management School.
 Muddassir is a Six Sigma black belt and founded the leading supply chain platform SCMDOJO to enable supply chain professionals and teams to thrive by providing best-in-class knowledge content, tools and access to experts.